Bellen Lab

 The Demise of Neurons

-One of the main aims of our research is to elucidate the molecular basis of neurodegeneration.
-In the absence of unbiased genetic screens in model organisms identifying neurodegenerative phenotypes, we were inspired to embark on such a screen utilizing fly photoreceptors.
+One of the main aims of our research is to elucidate the molecular basis of neurodegeneration and were therefore inspired to embark on a screen utilizing fly photoreceptors to isolate genes required for neuronal maintenance.
 This extensive screening effort isolated 700 mutations corresponding to 165 genes (Yamamoto et al., 2014).
 The results of this screen have provided a rich resource of novel mutants for the fly community and have permitted us to dissect mechanisms for a variety of diseases.

 Alzheimer's Disease (AD)